dwp/govuk-casa/README.md

 A series of migration guides are provided in [`docs/migration-guides/`](docs/migration-guides/) that should help you upgrade between major versions of CASA.

-Also see our [list of upcoming deprecations](DEPRECATIONS.md) that are planned for delivery in the next major version.
+Also see our [list of upcoming deprecations and breaking changes](UPCOMING.md) that are planned for delivery in the next major version.

 ## Support